develprr/metamatic-framework/README.md

 Despite the problems there are some important use cases that justify using events.
 Communication through event dispatching is a better solution in a very special invocation scenario.
 Such scenario is the **one-to-many** communication case.
-In such case, there is one single place in the application, a state container, that holds the "master copy" of certain data.
+In such case, there is one single place in the application, a state container, that holds the "master copy" of data.
 When this data changes, the central state container then must broadcast this change to all places where needed.
 Let's say, the central state contains user email info.
 When the user's email address is changed, this change must radiate to all components of the app that display the email address.
 So all components that display the email address in a way just mirror the original data.
 Then the problem of data incońsistencies can be eliminated.
 The practical solution to implement such broadcast mechanism is to fire a change event from the state container